 Advertising is no longer just about selling products.
 With our innovative Creative Strategist model as your guide, you’ll learn how to follow your curiosity, solve problems creatively, cultivate strategy, and deliver campaigns that move people to action.
 You’ll build core skills in design thinking, media planning, and brand management—and the portfolio to prove it.
 You’ll meet advertising’s top minds through agency networking trips and class visits from industry leaders.
 And you’ll join a creative community that will challenge and support you every step of the way.

 What You Can Do with an Advertising Degree

 Our graduates forge career paths across the creative and media economy and land jobs at leading global agencies, client brands, and nonprofit organizations.
-They are account managers, copywriters, designers, media analysts, brand strategists, and more.
-But they also use their creativity in hybrid ways:
+They are account managers, copywriters, designers, media analysts, brand strategists, and others who use their creativity in hybrid ways: